Frequently Asked Questions

 How do I add a minor?

-Students can add minors of any type to their engineering degree.
+Students can add minors in supplement to their engineering degree.
 Typically, minors are an additional 5-6 courses and will count as free elective credit towards your engineering degree.
+More information about minors can be found in the UG Catalog linked here.

 What is the process for adding a dual degree or double major and what is the difference between the two?

-Dual degrees are the addition of a major outside of the College of Engineering.
+Dual degrees are typically the addition of a major outside of the College of Engineering or the addition.
+The exceptions would be combining a BS degree in CS, DSE or MEM to a BSE degree in the College of Engineering.
 Double majors are the addition of a second engineering major.
-Engineering students have the option to explore either scenario, which may add an additional year onto your college experience.
+Engineering students have the option to explore either a dual degree or double major, though this may add an additional time for degree completion.
 You can discuss your interest in either of these options with your academic advisor.

 Special Programs & Opportunities